Skip to content

 Usually the phenomenon time and result time are the same, but sometimes there's a delay between the event and when it was recorded that needs to be accounted for.
 Only using phenomenon time will suit most use cases.

-- Is Visible is a boolean value (true or false) indicating if the Datastream is visible to users.
+- Is Visible is a boolean value (true or false) indicating if the Datastream observations are visible to users in the data management app.

-- Is Data Visible is a boolean value determining whether the actual data of the Datastream is accessible to users.
+- Is Private is a boolean value determining whether the Datastream is accessible to the public.

 2. Linked Metadata